GIGI-CodeAce/Bloggle/README.md

 *   Only on Bloggle page: posts made by users who made an account exclusively on bloggle
 *   Trusted Sources page: official news coming from a news API to check out updates about what's happening around the world.
 *   Has an API content moderation system using AI that checks posts for offensive content
+*   And explore many other website mechanics and features by trying it on your own

 <h2 align="center">Snippets of code</h2><br/>